fdschneider/oldwebsite/about.md

 <br>
 <a href="http://scripts.sil.org/OFL_web"> <img alt="Open Font License" style="border-width:10; padding: 10px 10px; float:right" src="http://scripts.sil.org/cms/sites/nrsi/media/OFL_logo_rect_color.png" /></a>
 I am aiming at a minimalist, print-like layout because I believe that the reading experience benefits from that.
-The beautiful font that I make use of is called *Vollkorn* and it was designed by by [Friedrich Althausen](http://friedrichalthausen.de/vollkorn/) and liberally released under [Open Font Licence](http://scripts.sil.org/OFL_web).
+The beautiful font that I make use of is called *Vollkorn 3.0.1* and it was designed by by [Friedrich Althausen](http://vollkorn-typeface.com/) and liberally released under [Open Font Licence](http://scripts.sil.org/OFL_web).

 This is a static website hosted at [Github.com](https://github.com/fdschneider) benefiting from *GitHub Pages*.
 The sites are generated using [Jekyll](http://jekyllrb.com/).

 <br>
 The navigation of the web-site is trying to be intuitive.
 Simple menus without deep hierarchies and teaser overview pages of the blog and research site enable to find content quickly.
-You can turn pages by clicking on the lower right or left part of the screen.
+Feedback is appreciated.

 Right now, there is no commenting function yet.
 If you feel like giving feed-back, please don't hesitate to contact me via e-mail.